dkd/indoctrinatr/README.md

 ### Indoctrinatr Tools

-[Indoctrinatr Tools](__TODO__) is a set of command line tools to kick-start and develop Indoctrinatr Template Packs.
+[Indoctrinatr Tools](__TODO__) is a set of commandline tools to kick-start and develop Indoctrinatr Template Packs.
 Install via `gem install indoctrinatr-tools`.
 Note: You need to have XeTex installed locally to use Indoctrinatr Tools if you are running Indoctrinatr on a different machine (e.g. server setup).

 Run `indoctrinatr help` to see a list of available commands. `indoctrinatr workflow` describes the general approach to developing templates.
 Run `indoctrinatr demo` to see a minimalistic working project sample.

 Protip: Use `indoctrinatr bashcompletion` or `indoctrinatr zshcompletion` to save precious time and energy.

+## Feedback

+What you think of Indoctrinatr?
+Drop us a [line](info@dkd.de) and tell us how you use Indoctrinatr.
+You can also open an issue if you experience any problems.

 ## Contributing

+We are also looking forward to your [GitHub Pull Requests](https://help.github.com/articles/using-pull-requests/).

 ## License